Originally published September 2018

 Archer, left, and Ada help themselves to water from the brand-new faucet.

-During the renovation, the kitchen became an unusable demolition zone.
+During the kitchen model, that part of the house became an unusable demolition zone.
 “We all cooked and ate in our living room on a griddle,” says Rachel.
 “The kids said it felt like we were camping!”

 The upper cabinets were kept intact to retain the home’s character, and handmade subway tiles were installed up to the ceiling.
 “With handmade tile, each one can be a little bit different,” says Rachel.
 “They catch the light, and each tile has variances which resemble bricks.”
 The lower cabinetry was replaced with flat-front cabinets in a deep-blue slate with brass pulls.
 Rachel found a ceiling light design and spray-painted the metal to match the brass sink light.